 The settlement marked the end of the Great Trek by the Boer’s.

 Pretoria was also known as the City of Roses.
 Its’ climate was suitable for growing rambler roses.
-Later to become know as the Jacaranda City after these trees were imported and thrived in the area with a current estimate of the trees in Pretoria to be over 50 000.
-The Jacaranda tree has now been declared an alien species and not to be planted in the future.
+Later to become known as the Jacaranda City after these trees were imported and thrived in the area with a current estimate of the trees in Pretoria to be over 50 000.

 Pretoria first known as the City of Roses – later to become known as the Jacaranda City.